 Explanation:

-- The example demonstrates defining routes for handling GET and POST requests to manage a collection of books.
+- The example demonstrates defining routes for handling GET and POST requests to manage a

 - GET route '/api/books' returns the list of books.